M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Create setters and getters -> setMaxInv getMaxInv, setMinInv getMaxInv
   - Create TH in mainscreen.html to dispay min and max
-  - Add max and min values in inhouspart and outsourcepart 100 and 0 respectivlty Task H: Add validation for between or at the maximum and minimum fields.
+  - Add max and min values in inhouspart and outsourcepart 100 and 0 respectivlty
+  - Rename DB to mikes_DB.mv.db from user home in directory
+  - Rename spring.datesource in application.properties to match new DB -> mikes_DB.mv.db

+Task H: Add validation for between or at the maximum and minimum fields.
 The validation must include the following: